 Sometimes referred to as the ‘Hawaii of the Atlantic’, the Azores is an archipelago of nine volcanic islands 1,000km west of Lisbon.
 Up until a few years ago, many would be hard pushed to pinpoint this collection of islands on a map.
 However, owing to the islands’ wild beauty and proximity to both mainland Europe and North America, this archipelago is making a name for itself.
 Find your escape from the bustle of city life and take a look at our handpicked selection of property for sale in the Azores.

 There is a diverse array of properties for sale in the Azores and the types of homes available vary according to the island.
-Resale properties are the most common and these include villas, houses and apartments.
+Resale properties are the most common and these include villas, houses, cottages and apartments.
 New-build opportunities are much rarer in the Azores.
-However, there is a handful of brand-new condominiums with facilities such as a communal pool as well as new-build apartments and houses.
-In addition, it is also possible to purchase land here to create a bespoke home.
+However, there is a handful of brand-new condominiums with facilities such as a communal pool as well as new-build apartments, cottages and houses.
+In addition, it is also possible to buy land in the Azores and here to create a bespoke home.

 São Miguel, the largest of the islands, offers the most property opportunities, followed by Terceira and Pico.